Key Takeaways

 This means a small amount of evaporation can undo a very large amount of heating.

 A pool cover works by limiting evaporation.
-When evaporation slows down, heat stays in the water longer.
-That is the foundation of why covers are such an effective heating upgrade.
+When evaporation slows down, heat stays in the water longer, and that is the foundation of why covers are such an effective heating upgrade.

 What a Cover Does (3 Main Benefits)

 A pool cover improves heating performance by reducing heat loss at the surface.
-It does not add heat on its own.
+It doesn’t add heat on its own.
 Instead, it helps your heater keep more of the heat it already produces.

 A good cover supports heating in three main ways:

 Since evaporation is the largest source of heat loss, reducing it has the biggest impact.
-Solid covers can reduce evaporation by more than 90 percent under typical conditions.
+Solid covers can reduce evaporation by more than 90% under typical conditions.

 Wind moving across the pool surface increases evaporation and strips away warm surface water.
 A cover blocks that air movement and creates a more stable boundary layer above the water, which helps retain heat.